dwhiffing/fury/content/aar/mf/mf3_aj/body.md

 two to do it, so after some successes the attacks are called off, since it's not worth the exchange.
-The frigates are headed east, and they plan to stop by at Algiers for some more naval fire support there, which should be safer (hah\!) than using the planes.
+The frigates are headed east, and they plan to stop by at Algiers for some more naval fire support there, which should be safer (hah!) than using the planes.
 In the meantime, the airmen ask the Spanish government to buy some HARMs.

 **OVERNIGHT**